 There are numerous sites online offering paid market research opportunities.
 As with surveys, this is an area where scammers do search for prey, so it’s important to do your own “due diligence” before you get involved with any company.
 There are some suggestions below.
 When it comes to avoiding scams, this article provides some tips.

-There are lots of studies to choose from – 26 when we looked – and it’s obviously wise to check back regularly for any new ones you might qualify for.
+There are lots of studies to choose from – over 50 when I last updated this article.
+It’s obviously wise to check back regularly for any new ones you might qualify for.

 TestingTime is half-way between a user testing site and a market research platform.
 Primarily they recruit for people to test new apps and software, but unlike on UserTesting (review here), these tests usually take place over Skype and involve you interacting one-to-one with the client.
 There are focus groups and other activities here too.